miri-lang/miri/README.md

 * Generic types.
 * No null/nil reference.
 * Types have destructors.
-* No garbage collection, immediate cleanup.
+* No garbage collection, immediate cleanup. (not sure)
+* Objects can’t be instantiated inside classes.

 ## Example